Kru-pal/Resume/README.md

 #### Activate the Theme:
 1. Open the file `pelicanconf.py` in your project folder.
 2. Look for the line `THEME = "path_to_your_theme"`, and change the path to the theme you want to use.
-If this line does not exist, you can put it anywhere, but just not within the other code lines.
+If this line does not exist, you can add it.
    For example:

     ```python
     THEME = "themes/the-theme"